What is Parvo?

 As of last year, it seems that a cure might have been found for treating the virus.
 A company named Avianix came together in North Dakota to investigate an unknown illness that was affecting geese in the region.
 The disease, which was a mystery at first and killing huge numbers of birds, was discovered to be the West Nile Virus.
 Avianix was able to develop antibodies to combat the virus.

-Given that parvo is such a dangerous virus that requires extensive and aggressive supportive measures and care for your dog to survive, many will recommended that alternative or home treatments not be attempted.
+Given that parvo is such a dangerous virus that requires extensive and aggressive supportive measures and care for your dog to survive, many will recommend that alternative or home treatments not be attempted.

 Although this might have been the case for many years, there have been recent developments in supportive medicines that might just allow owners to treat their pets at home.
 This option is especially helpful for owners that cannot afford to admit their pet for an extensive veterinary hospital stay.